 In 1990 and 1991 we succeeded in winning the Reg Heyer Shield for the highest aggregate points for displays throughout the STOCQ region for the year.
 It is through these shows and displays that we gain new members and interest in our society.

 Each year we make a contribution to a local charity from funds raised through shows held.
-This year it was to the 2011 Flood Victims.
+Recipiants have included the 2011 Flood Victims, Katy Rose Cottage ****

 A number of our growers are only very small growers, but what they lack in plant quality, they certainly don’t lack in enthusiasm.
 We are please to see Junior members becoming enthusiastic in the cultivation of Orchids.